miklevin/MikeLev.in/_posts/2025-09-14-rule-of-7-self-healing-knowledge-tree.md

 Cialdini commitment and consistency effect and helps me rapidly recover state and momentum from within Pipulate itself.

+And the new thing I have to research: Hierarchical Agglomerative Clustering.

 ---

 ## Book Analysis